FAQs

 Some questions you could ask your insurance company:

-Do I have out-of-network benefits for mental health coverage?
+• Do I have out-of-network benefits for mental health coverage?

-If so, what percentage is covered?
+• If so, what percentage is covered?

-Is teletherapy covered by my plan?
+• Is teletherapy covered by my plan?

-Do I have a deductible?
+• Do I have a deductible?
 What is it and how much of it have I met?

-What is the co-pay for a session if I see an out-of-network provider?
+• What is the co-pay for a session if I see an out-of-network provider?

-How do I submit a request for reimbursement?
+• How do I submit a request for reimbursement?

 What are your fees?

 A cancellation fee of $40 is charged if a session is canceled without at least 24-hour notice.
-Sessions are typically weekly for 45 minutes.
+Sessions are typically weekly for up to 55 minutes.
 Longer sessions will be prorated.
 While sessions are usually weekly, they can be scheduled on a more or less frequent basis (e.g., twice a week, every other week) when deemed clinically appropriate.
 You have the right to receive a "Good Faith Estimate" explaining how much your medical care will cost.
 You also have rights and protections against Surprise Medical Bills.
 Payments can be made in the form of any major credit card.

 How do I get started?

-Contact me to schedule a free phone consultation to answer any questions you may have and to help you determine if we may be a good fit.
+Please reach out to schedule a free phone consultation to answer any questions you may have and to help you determine if we may be a good fit.